Glenda Jackson: 2015–2023: Return to acting

 In 2015, Jackson returned to acting following a 23-year absence, having retired from politics.
 She took the lead role of Dide, the ancient matriarch, in Blood, Sex and Money, a radio drama series based on the Les Rougon-Macquart novel series by Émile Zola and aired on Radio 4 from November 2015 to October 2016.
 She returned to the stage at the end of 2016, playing the title role in William Shakespeare's King Lear at the Old Vic Theatre in London, in a production running from 25 October to 3 December.
-Jackson was nominated for Best Actress at the Olivier Awards for her role but ultimately lost out to Billie Piper.
+Jackson was nominated for Best Actress at the Olivier Awards for her performance but ultimately lost out to Billie Piper.
 She won the Natasha Richardson Award for Best Actress at the 2017 Evening Standard Theatre Awards for her performance.
 Dominic Cavendish of The Telegraph wrote, "Glenda Jackson is tremendous as King Lear.
 No ifs, no buts.
 In returning to the stage at the age of 80, 25 years after her last performance (as the Clytemnestra-like Christine in Eugene O'Neill's Mourning Becomes Electra at the Glasgow Citizens), she has pulled off one of those 11th-hour feats of human endeavour that will surely be talked about for years to come by those who see it."